"I lost a brother when you left us and can't explain to you what I'd give to just give you a hug one last time and say goodbye to you properly."

 Navigating Challenges: Stress and the Individualist

-Zayn has been remarkably open about his struggles with anxiety, which has affected his ability to perform.
-His openness mirrors other introspective artists like Billie Eilish, another Type 4 who has spoken candidly about mental health.
+Zayn has been open about anxiety for years, and that openness mirrors what you see from other introspective artists like Billie Eilish, another Type 4 who has spoken openly about mental health.

 "Anxiety has haunted me throughout my adult life...
 I know those who suffer anxiety will understand and I hope those who don't can empathize."

-He's explained how the anxiety manifested in One Direction: "When I was in One Direction, my anxiety issues were huge but, within the safety net of the band, they were at least manageable."
+He's explained how the anxiety ran during the One Direction years: "When I was in One Direction, my anxiety issues were huge but, within the safety net of the band, they were at least manageable."

 "It's not as much of a struggle.
 It's been a development over the last years for me.
 I just got sick of just feeling like there was a cloud over my head."

-Zayn has also been open about struggling with an eating disorder, describing it as "a control thing."
-During One Direction, food was one of the few areas of his life he could control.
-He credits time with his family in Bradford for helping these issues become "demons of the past."
+He's also been open about an eating disorder — "a control thing," in his words.
+During One Direction, food was one of the few areas of his life he could actually control.
+He credits time with his family in Bradford for helping those issues become "demons of the past."

 The Yolanda Hadid Incident